Pratikshinde55/Kubernetes-Rolling-update/README.md

   ![browesr-1-look](https://github.com/user-attachments/assets/538ea82f-1de7-420d-b4a0-177f330daa5d)

-## Step 2: Rollout with new version v2:
+## Step 2: Rollout with new Version:
 We can do Roll Out by using two approach:
 1. **Offline way (That is add new version in YAML file and apply that file again)**
     - Now i use new version image that `Version v2` in my Deployment file: (Only add new image/tag, We don't change other code)